waimea-jrwilliams/level2-programming-assesment/docs/test-plan.md

 ## Example Test Name

-I'm going to test and see if the getting the player name function works
+I'm going to test and see if the players take turns and make moves

 ### Test Data To Use